-- Provide efficient and friendly service that will assist customers with their building permit goals and objectives. - Continue to streamline the workflow process to provide efficient and friendly customer service. - Work proactively to enhance the public interface and information systems. - Continue efforts to create a more effective records management system and land use data system using Geographic Information System (GIS). - Increase staff knowledge through in-house training, meetings and seminars
+- Provide efficient and friendly service that will assist customers with their building permit goals and objectives. - Continue to streamline the workflow process to provide efficient and friendly customer service. - Work proactively to enhance the public interface and information systems. - Continue efforts to create a more effective records management system and land use data system using Geographic Information System (GIS). - Increase staff knowledge through in-house training, meetings, and seminars

-It is recommended that a budget of \$854,205 be approved for the General Building program.
+On June 5, 2018, City Council approved a budget of \$854,205 for the General Building program.
 This represents an increase of \$62,243 (7.9%) from the FY 2018 Adopted Budget.